 Fintech is the shortened version of financial technology.
-It's used to describe businesses who compete with more traditional ones, such as banks.
+It describes technology businesses that compete with more traditional financial organisations, such as banks.

-Fintech used to describe the operating systems behind financial institutions like banks.
+The term was often used to describe the operating systems behind financial institutions such as banks or building societies.
 Now, it's starting to represent companies that are disrupting traditional financial services.
 This includes mobile payments, transfers, loans, fundraising and investing.

 Monzo: This is one of the best known digital-only banks in the UK.
 Digital-only means it doesn't have a high street presence.
-It won the attention of customers because it gave real-time updates when they spent money.
-And the bright orange card helped too.
+It won customers’ attention because it gave real-time updates when they spent money.
+And the bright pink card helped too.

 Kickstarter: This website helps entrepreneurs turn their business ideas into reality by crowdfunding.
 People can donate towards a new business idea or project.
 Their donation entitles them to follow the process of bringing the business to life.

-Bitcoin: This is a form of cryptocurrency made in 2009.
-It's different to money issued by a country's government because it's issued by an independent authority.
-There are no physical bitcoins and it's not legal tender.
+Bitcoin: This is a form of cryptocurrency launched in 2009.
+It's different to money issued by a country's government because an independent authority issues it.
+There are no physical bitcoins, and it's not legal tender.
 But it has triggered the launch of other virtual currencies.

 Nutmeg: This is an online investment management company.
 It's designed to make investing easy, without any technical jargon.
 Users can invest whether they have £500 or £5million.